Claudio von Planta: Long Way Round

-His best known work is as the cameraman who accompanied Ewan McGregor and Charley Boorman on their Long Way Round motorcycle journey eastward from London to New York in 2004, Long Way Down from Scotland to South Africa in 2007, and Long Way Up from Ushuaia to Los Angeles in 2019.
+His best known work is as the cameraman who accompanied Ewan McGregor and Charley Boorman on their Long Way Round motorcycle journey eastward from London to New York in 2004, Long Way Down from Scotland to South Africa in 2007, Long Way Up from Ushuaia to Los Angeles in 2019, and Long Way Home through Europe in 2025.

 Shortly before the 2004 trip Planta discovered his motorbike licence was invalid for the journey.
 He subsequently failed his bike test the day before the team was due to leave.
 He remained in London and retook the test two weeks later, eventually flying out to join up with the team in Prague, the capital of the Czech Republic.

 Planta would often ride far ahead of the other two in order to film them going past, or trail behind getting the shots he wanted.
 He suffered a couple of bad falls on the journey.
 At one point in Mongolia his bike took such a battering it had to be sent ahead for repairs and a replacement bike was purchased by McGregor and Boorman.

 In 2006, he linked up again with Boorman and Russ Malkin as the director of photography for Race to Dakar, a documentary chronicling the team's attempt at the Dakar Rally.
 In 2007, he reprised his role as cameraman on Long Way Down.
 He again suffered an accident on the trip, coming off and damaging the bodywork on his bike after narrowly avoiding Boorman who was rapidly slowing down on a motorway in South Africa.
 In 2019, he joined McGregor, Boorman, and Malkin once again for Long Way Up, riding from the southern tip of South America, all the way through Central America, to Los Angeles.